Enveloppe/obsidian-enveloppe/README.md

 > Globally, if you share only one file, all function will be on the per-file repository instead of the global one.
 > Also, the settings will be the **same** as the global one, except for repo : image, folder, etc...

+:sparkles: You can also set multiple repositories in the frontmatter with the `multipleRepo` key.
+It works like the `repo` key, but you can set multiple repositories, in a list!
+> [!example] Example
+> ```yaml
+> multipleRepo:
+>  - owner: username
+>    repo: repo
+>    branch: branch
+>  - owner: username
+>    repo: repo
+>    branch: branch
+> ```
+> You can also use a list of string.

+> [!note]
+> - By default, autoclean is set to `false`.
+You can add the `autoclean` key in the frontmatter to change this behavior : you can configure the autoclean per repos!
+> - You can also use this key with only one repo.

 ## Upload configuration

 ### Folder reception settings.